meilisearch/documentation/reference/api/search.md

 **Expected value**: a string
 **Default value**: `"…"`

 Sets a string marking crop boundaries when using the [`attributesToCrop`](#attributes-to-crop) parameter.
-The crop marker will be present in both sides of the crop.
+The crop marker will be present on both sides of the crop.

 Crop markers are only added where content has been actually removed.
 For example, if the cropped text includes the first word of the field value, the crop marker will not be added to the beginning of the cropped result.